Professor and Chair, History Department

-Associate Professor of German, Russian and East European Studies
+Professor of German, Russian and East European Studies

-Greble joined the Vanderbilt faculty in 2017 after teaching at the City College of New York and the CUNY Graduate Center.
-She teaches a wide range of courses in Slavic Studies, East European History, and Law, History and Society.
+Professor Greble joined the Vanderbilt faculty in 2017 after teaching at the City College of New York and the CUNY Graduate Center.
+She teaches a wide range of courses in Russian and East European Studies, European History, and Law, History and Society.
 She is currently chair of the History Department.